Billionaire Bloomberg considers massive spend in support of Biden: CNBC

 Bloomberg dropped out of the Democratic nominating contests for president in March and quickly endorsed Biden.

-Reporting By Jarrett Renshaw and Trevor Hunnicutt; Editing by Bill Berkrot
+Reporting By Jarrett Renshaw and Trevor Hunnicutt; Editing by Bill Berkrot and Aurora Ellis